 Do you suffer from pain over the outside of the thumb that is aggravated with lifting, pinching, or grasping?
 There are many issues that can occur within the thumb joint itself or surrounding tendons.
 De Quervain’s tenosynovitis is a swelling of the sheath that surrounds the tendons of the first dorsal compartment, abductor pollicus longus and extensor pollicus brevis.
-This can cause pain, swelling, and triggering when the patient moves their thumb.
-It is often caused by repetitive motion and is common in mother’s lifting children.
-Pain is made worse when the thumb is flexed down into a closed fist.
-This is generally a clinical diagnosis and nothing is seen on x-ray.
-Treatment usually begins with immobilization and NSAIDs or a corticosteroid injection.
-Surgical intervention is considered if corticosteroid injections are not successful.
+Click Here to learn more about the team at Advanced Orthopedics & Hand Institute.

 Symptoms Of De Quervain's Syndrome

 De Quervain's causes pain, swelling, and tenderness over the thumb side of the wrist, and makes gripping difficult.
 The index finger and the back of the thumb can feel numb, and moving the wrist or thumb can cause a squeaking or creaking sound.
 It is also possible for a small bump to form on the thumb side of the wrist.
 If left untreated, de Quervain's can get worse, with pain spreading up the forearm or down to the thumb.

 Is De Quervain's Tenosynovitis the Same Thing as Carpal Tunnel?